leddoo/wenjin/main.md

 - todo:
-    - reconsider wasm object storage.
+    - compiler cleanup:
+        - remove frames.
+        - remove oom.
-        - do we really want rc?
+        - should we do an immutable stack?
-        - do we want to expose the rcs (maybe wrapped) externally?
-        - we should probably have some abstraction for the unsafe cell thing.
-    - no oom/invalid handle?
+            - could use that for debugging, no need to compute types.
     - unified stack.
-        - compression.
+        - stack compression.
-            - compute max local/push size.
-            - make compiler own validator.
     - put missing end logic into validator (end function).
-    - consider leb128 or other compression for bytecode operands.
-    - consider a type table (for optimized callindirect).
-    - exhaustion tests.
     - debugging.
-    - mutable instances.
-        - generational indices.

 - backlog:
+    - exhaustion tests.
+    - no oom/invalid handle?
     - validation:
         - duplicate exports.
         - memory <= 4gib.